unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 Skill Proficiencies: Charm.
 Choose 1 from [Diplomacy, Investigate, Insight].
 Tool Proficiency: [Gaming Set, Musical Instrument]

-**Old World Knowledge**: You have advantage on Knowledge checks when related to old world technology or history.
+**Old World History**: You have advantage on History checks when related to old world technology or history.

 ## Spacer